 From the Oleson-family-owned O&H Danish Bakery, just north of Chicago in Racine, WI, these bars are easy-good.
 Third-generation baker Eric Oleson was happy to share the recipe which he says has been passed down in his family for close to 100 years.
 The slices put two good things together: the Danish penchant for butter, with Wisconsin’s bounty of fresh cranberries.
 The bars only appear at O&H during the Holiday season.
 “It’s kind of a traditional thing,” says Oleson, who likes to serve these very-moist bars chilled with a dollop of whipped cream.
+Sometimes, I add some orange zest to the batter and bake these in two nine-inch cake pans lined with parchment.
+Baked that way (as you see in the photo) the wedges are so pretty.

 - 4 eggs